-6. Level the playing field for Illinois cigar retailers by capping the tax on cigars at \$0.50/cigar and expanding the tax to online sellers (SB 1362 Tom Cullerton)
+5. Level the playing field for Illinois cigar retailers by capping the tax on cigars at \$0.50/cigar (2020 - HB 4048 - Carroll -2020 - SB 3123 - McConchie, SB 3175 - Wilcox)

 - a.
 Cigars sold by Illinois retailers are subject to the sales tax and the Tobacco Products Tax, - b.
 The Tobacco Products tax is imposed at the retail level and is collected on Illinois retail sales, - c.
 The Tobacco Products tax is not capped and can be substantial when imposed on premium cigars, - d.
-The Tobacco Products tax is currently not imposed on sales by non-Illinois Internet sellers, - e.
-As a result, there is a significant price differential between premium cigars purchased from Illinois retailers and premium cigars purchased from Internet sellers, - f.
-Illinois retailers are at a significant competitive disadvantage compared to Internet retailers, - g.
-We recommend leveling the playing field for Illinois cigar retailers by imposing the Tobacco Products tax on Internet sellers and capping the tax at \$.50 per cigar, - h.
-Current 12 states impose a tax cap and \$.50 is the most common tax cap.
+As a result, there is a significant price differential between premium cigars purchased from Illinois retailers and premium cigars purchased from Internet sellers, - e.
+Illinois retailers are at a significant competitive disadvantage compared to Internet retailers, - f.
+We recommend leveling the playing field for Illinois cigar retailers by capping the tax at \$.50 per cigar, - g.
+Currently, 12 states impose a tax cap and \$.50 is the most common tax cap.

-7. Create a bonus investment credit for small businesses (HB 3571 Keith Wheeler - SB 1328 Holmes)
+6. Create a bonus investment credit for small businesses (2019 - HB 3571, Wheeler - 2020 HB 5208 Wheeler, 2019 - SB 1328 Holmes, 2020 - SB 2566 Holmes)

 - a.
 Amends the Illinois Income Tax Act to authorize an immediate additional 1% investment credit of the amount of expenses claimed as a federal income tax deduction under Section 179 of the Internal Code, - b.
 Section 179 of the Internal Revenue Code authorizes certain small business taxpayers to immediately expense (deduct) the cost of certain property in the year of acquisition, rather than deducting the cost of the property over the normal federal depreciation schedule. - i.
 The federal deduction applies to new and used equipment, as well as off-the-shelf software, - ii.
-To claim the federal deduction for a tax year, the equipment must be acquired and placed into service between January 1, and the end of the day on December 31,
+To claim the federal deduction for a tax year, the equipment must be acquired and placed into service between January 1, and the end of the day on December 31, - iii.

-- iii.
 The maximum amount of the federal deduction is \$1,000,000, - iv.
-The maximum amount that can be spent on equipment before the federal deduction begins to be reduced on a dollar for dollar basis is \$2.5 million.
-Any business that spends more than \$2,500,000 on equipment receives no deduction,
+The maximum amount that can be spent on equipment before the federal deduction begins to be reduced on a dollar for dollar basis is \$2.5 million. - c.

-- c.
 The credit will be transferrable.
 The aggregate amount of the credit that may be awarded in any fiscal year is capped at \$45,000,000 in the House version, and \$30,000,000 in the Senate version.

-8. Amend the Uniform Penalty and Interest Act to automatically rescind underpayment penalties (This legislation passed the Senate unanimously each of the past three years, but stalled in the House each year) (SB 1349 Weaver)
+7. Amend the Uniform Penalty and Interest Act to automatically rescind underpayment penalties (This legislation passed the Senate unanimously each of the past four years, but stalled in the House each year) (2019 - SB 1349 Weaver - passed the Senate unanimously, out of rules to House Revenue 2/4/20, moved to subcommittee of House Revenue on 2/6/20, 2020 - SB 2906 - McConchie and Fowler, 2020 SB 3722 - Weaver)